-When it comes to deciding the best mattress to buy, there are many considerations to take into account.
-Construction, comfort and, of course, price all play important parts in your choice, but do you know enough about the different types of mattress to make the right decision?
+When it comes to deciding the best mattress to buy, you need to take many considerations into account.
+Construction, comfort and, of course, price all play important parts in your choice.
+But, do you know enough about the different types of mattress to make the right decision?

-We’ve brought together all the information you need in this handy mattress buying guide, which not only explains what you get for your money, but also shows why choosing the right mattress is so important – you might rethink how much you’re willing to spend after reading this mattress guide!
+We’ve brought together all the information you need in this handy mattress buying guide.
+This not only explains what you get for your money, but also why choosing the right mattress is so important.
+You might rethink how much you’re willing to spend after reading this mattress guide!

-You might have seen the title of this article and thought you could never justify a £10,000 option, but once you start to understand what goes into the best mattresses and the benefits they offer, you might be surprised…
+You might have seen the title of this article and thought you could never justify a £10,000 option.
+However, once you start to understand what goes into the best mattresses and the benefits they offer, you might be surprised…

 - Mattress construction options

 There’s never ben a bigger choice of mattresses, from pocket sprung to gel mattresses.
 No matter what your budget or the type of mattress you’re after, there’s one out there that’s perfect for you.
 Our mattress type guide will cover the most common mattress options.
 This includes everything from the most cost-effective to the best mattress for bad back pain.

 Foam is a cheaper option and usually refers to reflex foam, which springs back to its original shape after use.
 It also maintains a good level of airflow between the mattress and the sleeper.

 Open coil (also known as ‘sprung’) is another low-cost choice.
 It features unpocketed springs, creating an interlocked matrix within a fabric cover.
 It’s notoriously good for providing firm support, and is a traditional choice.

 Latex is a mid-price choice that offers exceptional comfort and is hypoallergenic.
 It is more responsive than foam, but it commands a higher price.

 Memory foam mattress construction